Jade570/p5js-fps_example/README.md

 ## Warning & To do
 - This example only detects square object (don't care depth(z-axis))
   - [ ] make rectengular hitbox detection
+- This example only detects when camera not moved
+  - [ ] generalize detection function with any camera position